Deep Contrastive One-Class Time Series Anomaly Detection: Introduction

 The model is trained via a contrastive one-class loss function with two terms: \textit{invariance} and \textit{variance}.
-The invariance term is to maximize the cosine similarity between the one-class center, latent representations, and seq2seq outputs, and no need to adjust the hyper-parameter to balance the loss contribution of one-class and contrastive learning as in most multi-task learning.
-The variance term is borrowed from \cite{bardes2022vicreg,chong2020simple}, and the variance of the within-batch representations is maintained above a given threshold by hinge loss to avoid ``hypersphere collapse'' without negative sample pairs, which also solves the difficulty of identifying negative pairs in AD.
-In practice, the invariant term is treated as anomaly score for AD.
-In conclusion, COCA combines the two normality assumptions that latent and reconstructed representations 1) have greater mutual information and 2) belong to a single class, without requiring two-stage learning.
-We summarize our contributions as follows: \begin{itemize} \item A novel normality assumption that combines contrastive learning and one-class classification is proposed for anomaly detection of time series. \item The sequence contrast is proposed for time series data, a new paradigm of contrastive learning.
-By analyzing the problem solved by contrastive learning, we clarify that its essence is the representation, neither the object of comparison nor the negative example. \item A novel contrastive one-class loss function including invariance and variance terms is proposed, to learn the classifier directly. \item The invariance term without any hyper-parameters can optimize both contrastive learning and one-class classification simultaneously, and its effectiveness has also been demonstrated in experiments. \item The variance term avoids the ``hyperspherical collapse" problem in negative-sample-free contrastive learning and deep one-class classification. \item Extensive experiments of the proposed COCA framework are performed on four datasets, and the results show that COCA leads to a new state--of-the-art in time series anomaly detection. \end{itemize}
+The invariance term is to maximize the cosine similarity between the one-class center, latent representations, and seq2seq outputs, instead of adjusting the hyper-parameters to balance the loss contribution of one-class and contrastive learning as in most multi-task learning.
+The variance term is borrowed from \cite{bardes2022vicreg}, and the variance of the within-batch representations is maintained above a given threshold by a hinge loss to avoid ``hypersphere collapse'' without negative sample pairs, which also solves the difficulty of identifying negative pairs in AD.
+In practice, the invariance term is treated as the anomaly score for AD.
+In conclusion, COCA combines the two normality assumptions that latent and reconstructed representations 1) have greater mutual information and 2) belong to a single class, without pre-training.
+We summarize our contributions as follows: \begin{itemize} \item A novel normality assumption that combines CL and one-class classification for time-series AD. \item A new time-series CL paradigm namely ``sequence contrast".
+By analyzing the problems solved with CL, we clarify that its essence is the representation, rather than the compared pairs or the negative examples. \item A novel contrastive one-class loss function to optimize both contrastive learning and one-class classification, and avoid ``hypersphere collapse" at the same time. \item Extensive experiments performed on two datasets show that the proposed COCA leads to a new state-of-the-art in time-series AD. \end{itemize}